Dog training without treats is possible, but treats certainly help motivate many dogs. And picking the right treat is key!

-When used as a training treat, the egg can be hard-boiled, scrambled, or poached.
+When used as a training treat, eggs can be hard-boiled, scrambled or poached.
 Avoid raw eggs to be safe.

 8. Daily Kibble

 Again, consider training part of your dog’s mealtimes.
-For example, if you’re working with your dog near breakfast, take a handful out of her portion for breakfast to be used throughout training at that time.
+For example, if you’re working with your dog close to breakfast, take a handful out of her portion for breakfast to be used throughout training at that time.

 The Bottom Line